-- 1. Patients with a known sensitivity to pyrethroid, organophosphate, and/or carbamate insecticides, sensitivity to chrysanthemums and/or known sensitivity to paraben preservatives. - 2.
-Patients who have been treated with other head lice products within the last 4 weeks. - 3.
+- 1. Patients with a known sensitivity to paraben preservatives. - 2.
+Patients who have been treated with other head lice products within the last 2 weeks. - 3.
 Patients who have undergone a course of antibiotic treatment within the last 4 weeks. - 4.
 Patients who have any persistent skin disorder of the scalp (i.e. eczema, chronic dermatitis, psoriasis). - 5.
-Patients with asthma - 6.
-Patients whose hair has been bleached, colour treated or permed within the last 4 weeks. - 7.
-Pregnant or nursing mothers. - 8.
-Patients who have participated in another clinical trial within 1 month prior to entry to this study. - 9.
+Patients whose hair has been bleached, colour treated or permed within the last 4 weeks. - 6.
+Patients who have participated in another clinical trial within 1 month prior to entry to this study. - 7.
 Patients who have already participated in this clinical trial.